ninogarcia/Sales-Data-Case-Study/README.md

 Description: A company sells various products across different product lines to customers in different countries.
 The company maintains a record of each sale in a .txt file.

-Your task is to conduct an analysis of the company's sales performance by product line.
-Specifically, you should answer thsese questions:
+The task ask is to conduct an analysis of the company's sales performance by product line.
+Specifically, you should answer these questions:

 * How does the sales performance of each product line vary by country, dealsize, and monthly sales?
 * What are the top-selling products within each product line, and how do their sales performances compare to other products in the same product line?